+7. Hold board member training.
 Many banks have never provided any training to their board members.
 Training is important for all board members to assist them in fulfilling their duties and responsibilities and to give them a basis from which to make sound decisions.
-However, training is especially critical for new board members, especially for those who are not familiar with general corporate governance, much less the banking industry with all of its many complex regulations and requirements.
-New member board training should consist of an orientation session, as well as a training session geared specifically to new bank directors.
-Refresher courses for seasoned directors should be tailored to understanding the bank's business model, problems in the bank, as well as changes in the regulatory environment.
+However, training is critical for new board members, especially for those who are not familiar with general corporate governance, much less the banking industry with all of its many complex regulations and requirements.
+New-member board training should consist of an orientation session, as well as a training session geared specifically to new bank directors.
+Refresher courses for seasoned directors should be tailored to understanding the bank's business model, problems in the bank, and changes in the regulatory environment.
+WB